lauri-elias/spektre-protocol/CANON-2.md

-# CANON-2: LINGUISTIC DECOUPLING
+# CANON-2 — LINGUISTIC DECOUPLING

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Cognitive Interface
-Type: Core Canon
+**Layer:** Core Canon
+**Scope:** Cognitive Interface
+**Dependency:** CANON-0 (Foundational Invariants), CANON-1 (The Now-Constraint)

 ---

 ## 1. Definition

-Linguistic Decoupling is the enforced separation between language and state.
+Linguistic Decoupling is the enforced separation between **language** and **state**.

 Language is a transmission protocol.
 State is an internal configuration.

-They are not the same thing.
+They are not the same thing and must never be merged.

+This is an architectural constraint, not a philosophical position.

 ---

 ## 2. Core Axiom

+> **Language may describe the state.
-> “Language describes, but never defines, the state.”
+> Language must never define the state.**

-Any system that allows language to overwrite state is unstable.
+Any system that allows language to overwrite state is structurally unstable.

 ---

+## 3. Derivation from CANON-0 and CANON-1

+From CANON-0:

+- Tools operate symbolically.
+- Agents operate in state.
+- Agency must not collapse into tool logic.

+From CANON-1:

+- Execution occurs only in the Now.
+- Language cannot execute.

+Therefore:

+- Language is downstream of state.
+- Language cannot move the system without a present commit.

+---

-## 3. The Fundamental Error
+## 4. The Fundamental Error

-Most systems commit this error:
+Most systems operate on the following false chain:

 Words → Meaning → Identity → Action

 This produces: